Monday, 29 June 2009

 The set was 'Further Complications'-heavy.
 With Jarvis transforming into a matador for one track, collecting bras thrown to the stage for another.
 Seriously.
 And explaining his prejudice towards the saxophone for the Batman inspired 'Homewrecker!'.

 I was surprised to find a huge toilet queue and bog dwellers at Troxy.
 The name of the venue confused Jarvis.
 'We're playing the Trocodero?'
 'Do you mean the Roxy?'
 Thinking someone was northerizing the name of the Lime House location.
-'We're playing at t'Roxy'.
+'We're

 The second encore included 'Don't Let Him Waste Your Time'.
 To the local rag reviewer who said he didn't play it, stick around next time, 'gig reviewer.'